RiotAPI/Riot-Games-API-Developer-Assets/README.md

-### DO YOU HAVE A RGAPI DEVELOPER ACCOUNT?
+### DO YOU HAVE A RGAPI DEVELOPER ACCOUNT? ([Riot's *Getting Started* Guide](https://developer.riotgames.com/getting-started.html))
 Create a RGAPI developer account [here](https://developer.riotgames.com/).

 After creating account, sign in and read the [API documentation](https://developer.riotgames.com/api-methods/) to learn more.

-There are great step-by-step guides and resources available through your RGAPI account.
+There are great step-by-step guides and resources available through the Riot Developer Portal.

-You will also receive a developer key to begin using the API.
-You will find it on your dashboard.
+You will receive a developer key to begin using the API.

 ### API WRAPPERS/LIBRARIES
 Other API developers have created toolkits to make your life easier!